CshlSiepelLab/DENR/README.md

 ## Application tutorial

-For details on running the tuSelecter method please see the Introduction vignette.
-It can be built locally or viewed online [here](https://rpubs.com/ndukler/tuSelecterIntro).
+For details on running the DENR method please see the Introduction vignette.
+It can be built locally or viewed online [here](https://rpubs.com/ndukler/DENRIntro).

 ## Methodology
-The tuSelecter method explains the observed polymerase density as a weighted mixture of the underlying transcript annotations.
+The DENR method explains the observed polymerase density as a weighted mixture of the underlying transcript annotations.
 The algorithm is outlined as follows ("*" steps are optional):